sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 In this post, I present the results of analysis of TV shows using <a href="https://datasets.imdbws.com" target="_blank" rel="nofollow noopener noreferrer">IMDB data</a>.
 IMDB is a large online database of information about movies, TV shows, video games among other content.
 For this analysis, I have focused on ratings for TV Series, TV miniseries, and episodes.
 The data was downloaded on $$14th$$ $$May$$ $$2020$$.
 Complete dataset documentation can be found <a href="https://www.imdb.com/interfaces/" target="_blank" rel="nofollow noopener noreferrer">here</a>.
-In the rest of the post, I discuss primarily 3 questions - are certain TV shows overrated or underrated, which TV shows are amongst the most or least consistent, and which TV series canceled too early and which ones went on far too long.
+In the rest of the post, I discuss primarily 3 questions - are certain TV shows overrated or underrated, which TV shows are among the most or least consistent, and which TV series canceled too early and which ones went on far too long.

 ## Introduction

 I begin by looking at some exploratory plots for distribution of ratings.
 In Fig 1 below, it can be seen through the histogram of ratings that they are somewhat negatively skewed but most of them are between 6 and 9.
-Among the popular TV shows (with atleast 5,000 votes), the distribution is much more concentrated in 6-9 range.
+Among the popular TV shows (with at least 5,000 votes), the distribution is much more concentrated in 6-9 range.

 ![Image](/images/fig1.png)

 ## Are certain TV shows overrated / underrated?

 First, I wanted to compare differences between show ratings and their episodes.
 Instead of looking at show ratings, we can also look at the median rating of their episodes.
 In theory, both of these ratings should be close to each other.
-So, in Fig 2 below, I created an interactive plot of TV show rating against median episode rating for shows with atleast 5,000 votes and with median episode votes of atleast 250.
+So, in Fig 2 below, I created an interactive plot of TV show rating against median episode rating for shows with at least 5,000 votes and with median episode votes of at least 250.
 This allows us to create a definition of underrated and overrated shows - the shows for which majority of the episodes are rated below the show rating is overrated and similarly, if majority of episodes are higher than show rating, it is underrated.
 In Fig 2, overrated shows are above the green equivalence line and underrated series are below.
 I define a simple measure of deviation between show rating and median episode rating (Relative rating deviation).

 $$\delta$$ $$(\%) = (Show Rating - Median Episode Rating)$$ $$/$$ $$Series Rating * 100 \% $$

 Higher and positive values of $$\delta$$ imply more overratedness and lower and negative values imply underratedness.
 According to this measure, we can see some of the heavily underrated shows - *Batwoman* $$(\delta = -71.43)$$, *Roswell, New Mexico* $$(\delta = -36.07)$$, and *Shadowhunters* $$(\delta = -34.85)$$.
-Similarly, among the most overrated shows are *The Simpsons* $$(\delta = 19.54)$$, *Mastes of Horror* $$(\delta = 16)$$, and *Twilight Zone* $$(\delta = 15)$$.
+Similarly, among the most overrated shows are *The Simpsons* $$(\delta = 19.54)$$, *Masters of Horror* $$(\delta = 16)$$, and *Twilight Zone* $$(\delta = 15)$$.

 {% include fig2.html %}